lojikil/carML/README.md

 The purpose is more to see what the IR/code will look like, rather than what the code does.
 It is meant more as a test bed than an actual REPL.

+# File naming conventions

+There are a few different "types" of files in the system

+- `*.c.carml` is a file that is written in carML, but targets C directly
+- `*.go.carml` is a file written in carML, but targets Golang directly
+- `*.carml` just a plain carML file, which makes no assumptions as to the underlying system

+Eventually I'd like to be able to include files via an SRFI-0-style mechanism, by which we can simply import which files we'd like to use at compile time based on flags and such

 # License